lbwa/v-access/README.md

    {
      path: '/private-routes',
      component: () => import('@/views/Private'),
-     // This routes will be added when at least one elements has been satisfied
+     // This routes will be added when at least one element has been satisfied
      meta: {
        weakAccess: [
          'admin',